scorch-project/scorch-project.github.io/_pages/team.md

   - image_path: "/assets/team/kaled.jpeg"
     title: "Kaled Alshmrany"
     alt: "Kaled Alshmrany"
     excerpt: "Kaled Alshmrany is a PhD candidate at The University of Manchester and a Faculty Member at The Institute of Public Administration (IPA), Saudi Arabia.
-He is a lead developer of the tool FuSeBMC."
+He is a lead developer of the tool <a href="https://github.com/kaled-alshmrany/FuSeBMC">FuSeBMC</a>."
     url: "https://www.research.manchester.ac.uk/portal/kaled.alshmrany-postgrad.html"
     btn_label: "Website"
     btn_class: "btn--primary"